jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 ❷ React requires you to explicitly mark which pieces of the context you want using `Component.contextTypes`.
 In this case, just `logEvent` which is a function.
 If you don't add this, `logEvent` will be undefined!

-Now, assuming your app uses `LoggerProvider` somewhere near the top of its component tree, you should now be able to call `context.logEvent` which will dispatch a Redux action with the functionality provided by `LoggerProvider`.
+Assuming your app uses `LoggerProvider` somewhere near the top of its component tree, you should now be able to call `context.logEvent` which will dispatch a Redux action with the functionality provided by `LoggerProvider`.
 This should work wherever this component is in the component tree.

 ## Testing with Mocha and Enzyme